C. T. C. Wall: Work

 His early work was in cobordism theory in algebraic topology; this includes his 1959 Cambridge PhD thesis entitled "Algebraic aspects of cobordism", written under the direction of Frank Adams and Christopher Zeeman.
 His research was then mainly in the area of manifolds, particularly geometric topology and related abstract algebra included in surgery theory, of which he was one of the founders.
-In 1964 he introduced the Brauer–Wall group of a field.
+In 1964, this lead to the four Wall theorems.
+Also in 1964 he introduced the Brauer–Wall group of a field.
 His 1970 research monograph "Surgery on Compact Manifolds" is a major reference work in geometric topology.

 In 1971 he conjectured that every finitely generated group is accessible.
 The conjecture motivated much progress in the understanding of splittings of groups.
 In 1985 Martin Dunwoody proved the conjecture for the class of finitely presented groups.
 The resolution of the full conjecture took until 1991 when, surprising to most mathematicians at the time, Dunwoody found a finitely generated group that is not accessible and hence the conjecture turned out to be not correct in its general formulation.

 Wall's work since the mid-1970s has mostly been in singularity theory as developed by R. Thom, J. Milnor and V. Arnold, and especially concerns the classification of isolated singularities of differentiable maps and of algebraic varieties.
 He has written two research monographs on singularity theory, "The Geometry of Topological Stability" (1995) (containing a great deal of original work) with Andrew du Plessis, and "Singular Points of Plane Curves" (2004).

 His notable students include Michael Boardman, Bill Bruce, Andrew Casson, Francis E. A. Johnson, David Mond, Andrew du Plessis, and David Trotman.